|

 in one ditty bag, no holes, when they left.

-Playboy’s comic "granny" was painted
+Playboy’s comic "granny" was

-structures with the caption: "I may be old, but I can still
+forward structures with the caption: "I may be old, but I can still

 deliver" …and she did.